 Haul trucks are involved in more quarry accidents and deaths than any other piece of equipment.
-From January 1990 to July 1996 there were 4,397 haul truck accidents reported to the Mine Safety and Health Administration.
-But James Young
+The Mine Safety and Health Administration (MSHA)

 Powered haulage has been, and continues to be, the major source of severe accidents and fatalities in surface mining.
 From 1972 through 1974, truck haulage accidents were the leading cause of fatalities at metal and nonmetal surface mines.
 From 1989 through 1991, accidents involving surface mine haulage trucks accounted for the greatest number of accidents with the most severe injuries and fatalities.
 The latest preliminary accident statistics from MSHA indicate that over 33% (again, the largest single category) of the 1995 fatalities were attributable to powered haulage.

 (a division of InfoMine) is a comprehensive source of information about the cost of purchasing, owning, and operating mining equipment, including haul trucks.
 They have a Mine & Mill Equipment Costs Estimator's Guide

 , as well as an Equipment Cost Calculator

 This new mining truck can carry about 360 tonnes (400 tons) at 64 km/h.
 New Scientist interviewed its designer, Francis Bartley, who says that such a truck costs US$3 million and that the worldwide market for these trucks doesn't exceed 75 units per year.
 He adds that this is an unconventional truck.
 It has a 2723-kilowatt diesel engine which powers two electric motors, making the T 282 B the biggest AC drive truck.
 If you like big toys, you'll enjoy this interview.